Related Blog Posts

 If you are a high net worth, non-UK resident and are buying a property in the UK which will neither be your permanent home nor will you let it out, most lenders will be reluctant to help.

 Luckily, we have relationships with several lenders who can use a small, and often unused, clause in the mortgage regulations to make this much easier.

-There are of course other challenges for non-resident international borrowers, different accounting practices and requirements, local accepted customs and of course language barriers which make getting a UK mortgage very difficult.
+There are of course other challenges for non-resident international borrowers, different accounting practices and requirements, local accepted customs and of course language barriers which make getting a UK mortgage as non-resident very difficult.

 Whatever your circumstances, we are here to help.